-Students experience and perform a variety of musical styles and historic periods, including folk, world, popular and classical songs.
+Students experience and perform a variety of musical styles and historical periods, including folk, world, popular and classical songs.
 This is a wonderful opportunity for children to discover and uncover more about themselves and their "natural instrument," while making new friends, joyful music, and terrific memories.

 Cape Youth Chorale Ensembles:

 - Concert Choir - Our flagship choir of intermediate to advanced singers.
 The Concert Choir may have additional performance opportunities, including holiday concerts with the Falmouth Chorale.